jangmys/pbb/README.md

 ## Running PBB

 There are two ways to configure pbb : configuration file and command line options.
-Command line options take precedence over the configuration file which specifies default arguments.
+Command line arguments override the options provided in the configuration file.

 ### Command line options

 #### Problem instance